ben-izd/sketchup-mouse-remapper/README.md

 # sketchup-mouse-remapper
-Remap Sketchup default keys for orbit &amp; pan with middle mouse button
+Remap Sketchup default keys for orbit &amp; pan with middle mouse button.

 This solution works on **only windows** and **only in Sketchup**.